-Joel Klassen is an Architectural and Interior Design Photographer residing in Calgary, working across Canada and North America.
-His meticulous attention to detail and artistic vision enable him to create images that elicit an emotional response, and have resulted in multiple SAM Award wins for his clients.
-With a formal education in business management and previous career in commercial banking, Joel understands that an amazing photographic experience depends on many factors in addition to great photos; his reputation is built on the belief that each interaction should be professional and delightful, which has led to 100% client satisfaction.
+Joel Klassen is a Commercial Photographer residing in Calgary, working across Canada and North America.
+Joel’s specializes in Residential & Commercial Interior Design Photography, Architecture Photography, Hospitality Photography, and Furniture Photography.
+His meticulous attention to detail and artistic vision enable him to create images that elicit an emotional response, and have resulted in multiple Award wins and publications for his clients.
+With a formal education in business management and previous career in commercial banking, Joel understands that an amazing photographic experience depends on many factors in addition to great photos; his reputation is built on the belief that each interaction should be professional and delightful, which has led him to be in the top 3 highest rated photographers in Canada (source: houzz.com).

 To understand why Joel chose to make images for the rest of his life, read ‘Why I Do What I Do’.